UPPMAX/UPPMAX-documentation/docs/cluster_guides/slurm_on_bianca.md

 `sbatch` (and `interactive`) work the same as on [Rackham](rackham.md).

-???- question "Want to start an interactive job?"
+???- question "Want to start an interactive session?"

-    See how to start an interactive job on Bianca [here](start_interactive_node_on_bianca.md)
+    See how to start an interactive session on Bianca [here](start_interactive_node_on_bianca.md)

 Here it is shown how to submit a job with: